Our programs are informed by cutting edge science and state-of-the-art clinical insights.

 Our courses attract international participants, with a unique opportunity to meet colleagues from every corner of the world..

-Our first, inaugural program will take place in Bali – one of the most iconic destinations in the world.
+Our program will take place in Bali – one of the most iconic destinations in the world.

-Elkhonon Goldberg, Ph.D., ABPP/ABCN, is a clinical professor of neurology, New York University School of Medicine, and the Founding Director of Luria Neuroscience Institute and Goldberg Brain-Mind Symposia.
+Elkhonon Goldberg, Ph.D., ABPP/ABCN, is a a clinical neuropsychologist and cognitive neuroscientist, and the Founding Director of Luria Neuroscience Institute and Goldberg Brain-Mind Symposia.

 He is a diplomate of The American Board of Professional Psychology / American Board of Clinical Neuropsychology, with over 40 years of experience in neuropsychological diagnosis, cognitive rehabilitation, and forensic neuropsychology.